edgedb/edgedb/docs/guides/migrations/tips.rst

     Applied m1ljrgrofsqkvo5hsxc62mnztdhlerxp6ucdto262se6dinhuj4mqq
     (00002.edgeql)

-EdgeDB detected that the change looked like a property was being renamed, which we confirmed.
+|Gel| detected that the change looked like a property was being
+renamed, which we confirmed.
 Since this was an existing property being renamed, the data is all preserved: